-Core Courses 2
+Core Courses

-BUS100M Business Calculus ^{1, 3} 3
+BUS100M Business Calculus 3

 or BUS130 Business Problem Solving

 BUS105 Information Technology and Applications 3

 BUS210 Financial Accounting 4

 BUS220 Principles of Marketing 4

 BUS230 Principles of Management 4

 BUS344 Managerial Finance 4

 BUS361 Business Law 3

-BUS481 Internship in Business 4 3-4
+BUS481 Internship in Business 3-4

 EC0201 Principles of Economics 4

-MAT207M Statistical Analysis 1 3
+MAT207M Statistical Analysis 3

-Business Core S ubtotal 35-36
+Business Core Subtotal 35-36

-Select one emph asis from the Emphases tab 24-30
+Select one emphasis 24-30

-General Education on 51-52
+General Education 49-50

-Electives 12-20
+Electives 14-22

-Total Credit 122-138
+Total Credits 122-138

-- 1 This course meets a General Education requirement. - Students must earn a minimum grade of C in each of the core courses.
+- This course meets a General Education requirement. - Students must earn a minimum grade of C in each of the core courses.
 In order to enroll in 400-level BUS and ECO courses (except for BUS481), students must earn a minimum grade of D in each of the core courses. - MAT124M may be used as a substitute.
 Students entering graduate school in business are strongly encouraged to take BUS100M or MAT124M.
 Students in Business Analysis and Analytics emphasis must take BUS100M or MAT124M. - To qualify for taking the Certified Public Accounting (CPA) exam, the internship course must be specifically designated as an Internship-Accounting in order to fulfill the rules established by the Minnesota Board of Accountancy.
 A maximum of six credits for internships can qualify for the 150-credit requirement for CPA licensing.